Codelab / 05 Introduction to Python / Lesson Document

 Try saving this code as a program and running it.

 “Print” is a function, which is like a command.
-Functions are called by writing the function name followed by parenthesis.
-Inside the parenthesis are zero or more parameters, which are extra bits of information that you attach to the function.
-The “print” function simply writes out the data that’s passed to it.
+Functions are the verbs of programming languages and are executed (we say “called”) by writing the function name followed by parentheses.
+Inside the parentheses are zero or more parameters, which are extra bits of information that you attached (we say “passed”) to the function.
+Here, the “print” function simply writes out the data that we’ve passed to it: “Hello World!”.

 Variables